 - Cybersecurity company Fortra disclosed a new critical vulnerability in GoAnywhere MFT

-- It's unclear whether the vulnerability has been exploited in the wild, but past GoAnywhere MFT vulnerabilities have been targeted by ransomware and other threat actors
+- It's unclear whether the vulnerability has been exploited in the wild, but past GoAnywhere MFT vulnerabilities have been targeted by ransomware and other threat actors (note: we later discovered the vulnerability was exploited as a zero-day)

 - Fixed versions are available and customers should restrict access to the admin console